Earl Blaik: Early life and playing career

 Miami University basketball team in 1917.
 Blaik is second from the right.

 Blaik was born in Detroit, the son of William Blaik, a blacksmith and carriage maker who emigrated from Glasgow, Scotland in 1883.
 In 1901 the family moved to Dayton, Ohio, where his father became a contractor.
 He attended Steele High School.

-He played college football for three seasons at Miami University in Oxford, Ohio, under Chester J. Roberts, George Rider and George Little and two seasons at the United States Military Academy at West Point where he became a third-team All-American.
+He played college football for three seasons at Miami University in Oxford, Ohio, under Chester J. Roberts, George Rider and George Little and two seasons on the Army Cadets football team while attending the United States Military Academy (West Point), where he became a third-team All-American.
 Following his graduation in 1920, Blaik served in the United States Cavalry for two years.
 After his military service, Blaik married and worked in the construction business with his father.

+In Bill Libby's 1973 book Champions of College Football, Blaik is identified as the most outstanding player in Army's 1944 and 1945 seasons.
+Army won national championship claims in both of the seasons.

 Coaching career

 During the 1924 and 1925 seasons, Blaik worked as a part-time assistant coach for Miami University.
 For a few months in 1926, he accepted a coaching position on the staff of University of Wisconsin–Madison head football coach George Little.
 In 1927, Blaik became a part-time coach at the United States Military Academy until 1930 when he was accepted on the staff as a full-time assistant coach.

 In 1934, Blaik was hired as head football coach at Dartmouth College.
 At Dartmouth he coached for seven seasons and compiled a record of 45–16–4.
 His Dartmouth teams had a 22-game unbeaten streak from 1934 to 1937.
 He coached one Hall of Fame player at Dartmouth, Bob MacLeod.

 In 1941, Blaik was tapped to be head football coach for the United States Military Academy.
 Army had suffered two consecutive losing seasons in 1939 and 1940, a first since 1906, and dropped its requirements for its coach to be a serving graduate and that all players meet restrictive height-to-weight limitations.
 The latter was a condition Blaik made as a requirement for him to accept the position, believing Army to be severely handicapped in the size of its linemen.
 The United States Naval Academy did not have the same restrictions and the Army surgeon general was persuaded to drop the requirement for football players.